Wankowicz-Lab/wankowicz-lab.github.io/join/index.md

 ## Undergraduate Students

-We currently have room for 1-2 undergraduate students.
+We are currently not accepting any undergraduate students.
 Students are expected to commit to working at least 10 hours a week.
 We have projects ranging from new machine learning algorithms and bioinformatic analysis to protein expression and characterization.
 If interested, please send your CV/Resume to <a href="mailto:stephanie@wankowiczlab.com">Dr. Stephanie Wankowicz</a>.